MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 ### Using an F-Droid client

 1. Add the MM20 repo to your F-Droid client: `https://fdroid.mm20.de/repo`
-2. After a refresh, you should be Kvaesitso to find Kvaesitso Nightly using the search
+2. After a refresh, you should be able to find Kvaesitso Nightly using the search

 ### Using Obtainium